-Find out which savings apps are the best on offer, which tools you shouldn’t do without, and the apps that offer the most effective way of growing your money with my complete guide to the best money-saving apps UK.
+Find out which are the best money saving apps on offer, which tools you shouldn’t do without, and the apps that offer the most effective way of growing your money with my complete guide to the best money-saving apps UK.

 What is a money-saving app?

 A money-saving app is a tool aimed at people who find it difficult to put money to one side.
 They will often utilise complex algorithms to identify small, imperceptible amounts of money which they will automatically set to one side without you noticing.
 In this way they aim to grow a savings pot, making saving money achievable for people who typically find it hard to save money.

 Plum Savings App

 Plum gets my top pick for best saving app due to its free automated savings and round-ups feature.
 Downloading and registering on the app takes a couple of minutes, and if you have your banking already on your mobile, Plum will automatically link to all your bank accounts, making the entire process as quick and seamless as possible.
 Within moments you will be able to access all the great features available.
 You can create pots to achieve particular saving goals and withdraw your money whenever you like.

 There is little doubt that this app is aimed at younger savers, however, it would almost certainly be effective for just about anyone, regardless of your saving ambitions.
 Users save a significant amount, with 77% rating the app as excellent.